 Flexible working arrangements have been commonplace for some time — even prior to COVID-19.

-Over 70% of employers who have implemented flexible working arrangements believe that it has had a positive impact on employee engagement and motivation.
-But many contact centers had yet to take advantage of the many benefits that come from offering your contact center agents flexible working arrangements.The evidence is there: working 8 hours straight does not guarantee any level of productivity.
+Over 70% of employers who have implemented flexible working arrangements believe that it has had a positive impact on agent engagement and motivation.
+However many contact centers have yet to take advantage of the many benefits that come from offering your contact center agents flexible working arrangements.The evidence is there: working 8 hours straight does not guarantee any level of productivity.
 Get flexible instead. #flextime #cctr #cctrmanagement Click To Tweet

-I should note that for the purpose of this article, we are talking about flexible scheduling of hours, not working from home arrangements — although this has similar benefits.
+I should note that for the purpose of this article, we are talking about flexible hours scheduling, not working-from-home arrangements — although this has similar benefits.

 Flex-Time is Probably Right for Your Contact Center